 Theme 1: Build the Foundations Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 1.1 Embed the Climate Emergency into all staff roles and responsibilities, and performance planning.
-June 2021 Low Existing operational budget Low People & Capability Deliverables: - Develop the Employee Value Proposition to include a response to the Climate Emergency, by June 2021 Include a Climate Emergency Key Performance Indicator/Performance Plan inclusion for Executive Team: 'Deliver 80% of Climate Emergency actions within each directorate,' by June 2021.
-Outcome: All staff are aware of their responsibility to be part of the organisational response to the Climate Emergency in their role at Bayside City Council.
+June 2025 Low Existing operational budget Low People & Capability Deliverables: - Develop the Employee Value Proposition to include a response to the Climate Emergency Continue to monitor the Climate Emergency Key Performance Indicator for the Executive Team: 'Deliver 80% of Climate Emergency actions within each directorate,' annually.
+Outcome: All staff are aware of their responsibilities to be part of the organisational response to the Climate Emergency in their role at Bayside City Council.
 1.2 Develop and implement training for staff awareness and response to the Climate Emergency.
-June 2021 Low Existing operational budget Low Learning & Capability, Environmental Sustainability Deliverables: - Review and revise the staff induction module to include Council's response to the Climate Emergency Include targeted training and development opportunities in response to the Climate Emergency in the organisation-wide training and development plan.
+Ongoing Low Existing operational budget Low Learning & Capability, Environmental Sustainability Deliverables: - Continue to deliver the staff induction module including Council's response to the Climate Emergency and applying knowledge in their role Continue to include targeted training and development opportunities in response to the Climate Emergency in the organisation-wide training and development plan.
 Outcome: All staff are aware of the organisational response to the Climate Emergency and applying knowledge in their role.
 1.3 Explore the development of a Volunteering Policy, to support staff volunteering opportunities to actively respond to the Climate Emergency.
 June 2022 Low Existing operational budget Low People & Capability Outcome: Opportunity for a Volunteering Policy to support staff volunteering to respond to the Climate Emergency is explored.
 1.4 Review the scope of the Investment Policy to ensure no direct investment in fossil fuel projects.
-June 2021 Low Existing operational budget Low Finance Outcome: Bayside does not have any direct investments that finance fossil fuel projects.
+Ongoing Low Existing operational budget Low Finance Deliverable: Continue to seek clarification from existing and prospective financial services to Bayside on their avoidance of direct investment in fossil fuel projects, as per the reviewed Investment Policy.
+Outcome: Bayside does not have any direct investments that finance fossil fuel projects.

 Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 1.5 Review and update the Procurement Policy and procedures to address climate change impacts from Council and contractor actions.
-December 2020 Low Existing operational budget Low Procurement Deliverables: - Update the Tender Cover Sheet and Tender Offer Form as part of the evaluation process to address climate change impacts, by March 2021 Include specifications in contracts and tenders to address climate change impacts from September 2020.
+Ongoing Low Existing operational budget Low Procurement Deliverables: Continue to include Environmental Sustainability as a standard weighting criterion for evaluation of tenders.
+Continue to include specifications in contracts and tenders to address climate change impacts.
+Increase the use of low emission and recycled products for buildings and infrastructure.
 Outcome: Procurement Policy and procedures are updated to address climate change impacts.
 1.6 Each service area to review their existing Policies, Strategies, Action Plans and Service Plans and update in response to the Climate Emergency.
-Ongoing Low (cumulative) Existing operational budget Medium Strategy & Improvement, Environmental Sustainability Deliverables: - Response to the Climate Emergency is integrated into annual Service Plan review process by June 2021 Response to the Climate Emergency is integrated into the process for review of Policies, Strategies and Action Plans by June 2021.
-Outcome: All Policies, Strategies, Action Plans and Service Plans are updated in response to the Climate Emergency by 2024/25.
+Ongoing Low (cumulative) Existing operational budget Medium Strategy & Improvement, Environmental Sustainability Deliverable: Response to the Climate Emergency is integrated into the process for review of Policies, Strategies and Action Plans.
+Outcome: All Policies, Strategies, Action Plans and Service Plans are updated in response to the Climate Emergency.
 1.7 Establish and communicate a science-based greenhouse gas emissions reduction target for the entire Bayside community, in line with the Paris Agreement.
-June 2021 Low Existing operational budget Medium Environmental Sustainability Deliverables: Greenhouse gas emissions Inventory completed by December 2020.
-Finalise the SECCCA Community Climate Action Planning project by April 2021, to identify the highest impact community greenhouse gas emissions reduction activities.
-Establish a science-based community greenhouse gas emissions reduction target for the community.
-Deliver a communications campaign about the community greenhouse gas emissions reduction target and how each sector of the community can help to achieve them.
+June 2035 Low Existing operational budget Medium Environmental Sustainability Deliverables: - Establish a science-based community greenhouse gas emissions reduction target for the community Develop a communications and education campaign about the community greenhouse gas emissions reduction target and how each sector of the community can help achieve them Continue to monitor the community greenhouse gas emissions reduction target annually, utilising tools consistent with the Global Protocol for Community-Scale Greenhouse Gas Inventories.
 Outcome: A community greenhouse gas emissions reduction target is established, integrated into the Climate Emergency Action Plan, and monitored.